al3xandr3/al3xandr3.github.io/_posts/2010-03-16-ab-testing-future.md

   - data
   - abtesting
   - idea
-intro: "A view on AB testing tools of the future."
+intro: "A view on AB testing tools of the future"
 ---